Frequently Asked Questions

 I have other Co-Morbidities/ Injuries, can I still do Pilates?

-At Q Pilates Brisbane, we encourage anyone with injuries or health issues to stick to our Clinical Pilates Program to ensure they are getting a program specifically tailored to their individual needs.
+At Q Pilates Brisbane, we encourage anyone with injuries or health issues to stick to our physiotherapist-run exercise program to ensure they are getting a program specifically tailored to their individual needs.
 In terms of injuries, Pilates is often a perfect way to exercise in an environment that is safe and rehabilitative.